A Complete Guide to RV Batteries

 Common leisure battery capacities

-100Ah to 150Ah: Suitable for light to moderate use, often found in smaller motorhomes or for short trips.
+100Ah up to 150Ah: Suitable for light to moderate use, often found in smaller motorhomes or for short trips.

-150Ah to 200Ah: Offers a balance of capacity and portability and can power larger appliances such as refrigerators and televisions, commonly used in medium-sized RVs, caravans and boats.
+150Ah to 200Ah: Offers a good balance of capacity and portability and can power larger appliances such as refrigerators and televisions, commonly used in medium-sized RVs, caravans and boats.

 4 different battery types for motorhomes